For proactive professionals

 Hi [Manager name],

-I'd use a service that would reach out to folks across leadership, peers, and direct reports to gather their candid perspectives (quick 5 minute voice call per person).
-For peers and direct reports the feedback would be anonymized, and it would generate a full report with themes I can act on.
+I'd use a service called Work Coach that reaches out to folks across leadership, peers, and direct reports to gather candid perspectives (quick 5-minute voice call per person).
+For peers and direct reports the feedback is anonymized, and it generates a full report with themes I can act on.

 Once I have the results, I'd review them against our career ladder to identify specific strengths and areas for improvement.
-Then I'd set up time to walk you through what I learned and discuss which areas make the most sense to focus on.
+Then I'd love to set up time to walk you through what I learned and get your input on which areas make the most sense to focus on.

 Pro tip: Customize this to match your voice and your relationship with your manager.
-The key points are: you're being proactive, you'll do the work, and you'll come back with something concrete to discuss.
+The key points are: you'll handle everything, it's zero effort for them, and you'll come back with something concrete to discuss together.

 What happens next